-Cow colostrum quality is essential for health, performance and growth of beef calves
+Colostrum quality is essential for health, performance and growth of beef calves

 To prevent Colostrum Deficiency, beef calves need good quality cow colostrum.
 Generally, “good” colostrum has an IgG concentration ≥50 mg/ mL1,2.
-Since the most prevalent immunoglobulin in cow colostrum is IgG, the bovine colostrum IgG concentration is often measured, rather than the total bovine colostrum immunoglobulin concentration of cow colostrum.
-A higher IgG concentration in colostrum leads to a higher concentration of IgG in the serum of calves3.
-Because IgG levels in colostrum are easy to measure, it has become an important parameter to measure the quality of cow colostrum.
-Bovine colostrum is however important for a number of other reasons.
+The bovine colostrum IgG concentration is often measured, rather than the total bovine colostrum immunoglobulin concentration, since it is most prevalent and easy to measure.

 Bovine colostrum is important for beef calves because it contains essential growth factors